By Tom Olson

 This proposal will be implemented by the Federal Milk Marketing Order in which the milk is produced.
 If a milk handler is in a region not covered by a FMMO, rates will be set by the closest order to the plants location.

-The Class I milk price go back to the higher of the advanced Class 3 or Class 4 milk price.
+The Class 1 milk price will go back to the higher of the advanced Class 3 or Class 4 milk price.

 All milk handlers shall pay all producers the Federal Order price on all milk components shipped by producer.